Icapuí: Explore the Land of Lobsters

-Icapuí is known for its cliffs and lobster in the far east of Ceará
+Icapuí is known for its cliffs and lobsters in the far east of Ceará.

 Icapuí no Ceará